ckflight/MIMXRT1010_USBD_CDC/README.md

 Circular buffer for reception and a fast simple transfer buffer with 512 byte size is implemented.
 Also, printer methods are implemented to easily print integer, string, float etc.

+Project also includes SYSTICK Interrupt in CK_TIME.c/.h files for time calculations.